 ODAFF Pesticides Section regulates the production, sale, distribution, transportation, or offering for sale of pesticides in Oklahoma.
 This includes registration, offering in an unadulterated form, and sale or use consistent with its labeling.
-This is accomplished by requiring that all pesticides marketed in Oklahoma be registered, with marketplace inspections, producer establishment inspections, restricted use pesticide dealer audits, label inspections, and sampling (Oklahoma Department of Agriculture, Food, and Forestry, 2014).
+This is accomplished by requiring that all pesticides marketed in Oklahoma be registered, have marketplace inspections, producer establishment inspections, restricted use pesticide dealer audits, label inspections, and sampling (Oklahoma Department of Agriculture, Food, and Forestry, 2019).

 Oklahoma uses the Kelly computerized system of pesticide product registrations.
-Information on which pesticides (and manufacturers) are registered in Oklahoma can be accessed online through http://kellysolutions.com (Kelly Registered Pesticides, 2001).
+Information on which pesticides (and manufacturers) are registered in Oklahoma can be accessed online through http://kellysolutions.com/ok/ (Kelly Registered Pesticides, 2015).

-Oklahoma Energy Resources Board
+7.5 Oklahoma Energy Resources Board